Boston Renegades complete undefeated season with second consecutive national title

 The Renegades didn’t look back from there, outscoring Cali 20-6 in the second half to secure a perfect 10-0 record and back-to-back WFA titles.

 With 174 yards and 2 touchdowns on 32 rushing attempts, All American running back Ruth Matta claimed the game’s MVP award.
 She also caught three passes for 95 yards, including a 69-yard touchdown reception.
 Her 35 touches established the high mark of Matta’s involvement in any game this season.
-Matta saw her role in Boston’s offense transition from change-of-pace back to workhorse after All American running back Angelica Pascual was sidelined by injury late in the regular season.
+Matta saw her role in Boston’s offense transition from change-of-pace back to workhorse after All American running back Angelica Pascual was sidelined late in the regular season.
 The British import, who previously won six UK national titles with the Birmingham (England) Lions, compiled 1327 all-purpose yards and 20 total touchdowns over 10 games and established herself as a dominant player on both sides of the Atlantic.

 Matta’s electrifying arrival in the states gave cover to quarterback Allison Cahill’s most prolific season ever.
 Cahill has set personal records in passing yards (2664) and passing touchdowns (46), as well as passing yards per game (266) and passing touchdowns per game (4.6).
 She also finished with career second-bests in completion percentage (64.2%) and TD-INT ratio (5.11), in addition to notching her third highest quarterback rating (125.24) of her 16-year career.
 Cahill lead the league this season in pass attempts, pass completions, and passing touchdowns, and was recognized with the 2019 National Conference MVP Award.
 In the championship game, she passed for 289 yards and five touchdowns.